muratcakmak/DOMManipulator/README.md

 # jquery-lite
-Implementation of the AJAX requests, handling events, manipulating the DOM functionality of JQuery.
+Re-implementation of the AJAX requests, handling events, manipulating the DOM functionalities of JQuery Library.